Andre-lab/RosettaEvolve/production_run/README.md

 1) evolves the sequence for a certain number of trials
 2) It dumps a PDB file
-3) The effect of all point mutations (ddG) at all sites in the protein is calculated and stored in a text file.
+3) The effect of all point mutations at all sites in the protein is calculated and stored in a text file. ddG can be calculated from this with the offset.

 1)-3) is carried out a certain number of times to allow for many multiple substutions occuring at the same site.
 In the manuscript on average 10 mutations per site is simulated.